 A particular mention of Adam Pitt who played various parts, but the standout performance was as the Newsman which was a fine comedic cameo, his ‘handing back to the studio’ was a particular delight.
 And also to Mark and Becky Woodham as Beth’s parents suitably capturing the concerned 1950’s attitude to their daughter’s marriage to Frank.

-The rest of the supporting cast of Tim Palmer, Michael Horne, Jamie Bignall Colin Williams, Beth Williams, Amelia Newton, Angela Watts, and Elizabeth Rose, made for a splendidly slick supporting act and an excellent chorus, not a missed cue or bum note between them, very impressive.
+The rest of the supporting cast of Tim Palmer, Michael Horne, Jamie Bignall Colin Williams, Beth Williams, Amelia Newton, Angela Watts, and Elisabeth Rose, made for a splendidly slick supporting act and an excellent chorus, not a missed cue or bum note between them, very impressive.
 Finally a special note to young Callum Moody as Frank Jnr, who is obviously a future star in the making.

 I particularly liked the simple but effective Choreography by Cara Sigsworth which set the mood of the period perfectly, complimenting the songs and action with plenty of light and shade.
 Very well done and proving the case of less is more, something a lot of modern adaptations of musicals fail to appreciate.